 The process of troubleshooting ship’s machinery involves three important factors which are as follows:

 Though the art of troubleshooting cannot be learnt just from marine engineering books, bookish knowledge is equally important.
-As important as it is to learn solving machinery related issues of ships through experience and practical approach, it is equally essential for a seafarer to have a technical background along with following basic requirements:
+As important as it is to learn to solve machinery related issues of ships through experience and practical approach, it is equally essential for a seafarer to have a technical background along with following basic requirements:

 – A marine engineering course to understand the basic marine machinery skills- A Diploma or Degree